eslint-stylistic/eslint-stylistic/docs/guide/migration.md

 For production projects, we would recommend to wait a bit longer, until ESLint officially announces the deprecation list.

-At the current stage, the package itself is already useable.
-You are more then happy to see you start trying it out and give us feedbacks.
+At the current stage, the packages are already useable.
+We are more then happy to see you start trying them out and give us feedbacks.

 The benefit of migrating:

 - Clear scope of rules, you can see more clearly what rules are related to code style by the prefix `@stylistic/`
-- Better IDE experience, you can config your IDE to [hide the error messages for code style rules](/guide/faq#the-error-messages-squiggly-line-for-code-style-is-annoying) with scoping and does require to list manually.
+- Better IDE experience, you can config your IDE to [hide the error messages for code style rules](/guide/faq#the-error-messages-squiggly-lines-for-code-style-are-annoying) with scoping and does require to list manually.
 - Future proof, the rules in core will no longer be updated and might be removed at some point.
 The maintenance work will be shifted to here.

 The downside of migrating **now**: